-The members of Hamlet Holdings LLC ("Hamlet Holdings") are comprised of individuals affiliated with Apollo Global Management, LLC and affiliates of TPG Capital LP (collectively, the "Sponsors") and own CEC common stock.
+The members of Hamlet Holdings LLC are comprised of individuals affiliated with Apollo Global Management, LLC and affiliates of TPG Capital LP (collectively, the "Sponsors") and own CEC common stock.
 On October 6, 2017, CEC entered into a "Termination Agreement" with the Sponsors and their affiliates, pursuant to which certain agreements terminated.
-Subsequent to October 6, 2017, the Company is no longer controlled by the Sponsors.
+Due to a reduction in ownership percentage in CEC on October 6, 2017, we are no longer controlled by the Sponsors.